ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 ## Traceability Agent

-The Traceability Agent is used to filter the Axway API Gateway logs that are related to discovered APIs and prepare the transaction events that are sent to Amplify platform.
-Each time an already discovered API is called by a consumer, an event (summary + detail) is sent to Amplify Central and is visible in API Observer.
+The Traceability Agent is used to prepare the transaction events that are sent to Amplify platform.
+Each time an API is called by a consumer, an event (summary + detail) is sent to Amplify Central and is visible in API Observer.

 The binary agent can run in the following mode: